yanis-trn/Active_losses_Swissgrid/approach.md

 1. Understand the nature of the data and the objective
 2. Understand the approach of the group 3 to solve the tas
-3. Note all the functionnalities implemented
+3. Note all the functionalities implemented
 4. Define the structure of the code
-5. Implement the various functionnalities in the various submodules and test them against original notebook
+5. Implement the various functionalities in the various submodules and test them against original notebook
 6. Write the main file to allow to run the entire process
 7. Rewrite the code for feature engineering into a clearer class
 8. Add a function to visualize forecasting

-## Main good practices to follow:
+## Structural aspects:

 ### 1.Setting up a virtual environment
 Allows to manage project dependencies and packages properly.
 An environment.yaml file is created for easily exporting the active_loss virtual environment.

 ### 2.Setting up version control
-Setting up of a git repository with best parctices, including rergular commits with relevant messages.
+Setting up of a git repository with best parctices, including commits with relevant messages.

 ### 3.Code structure
 **file structure:** establishing a clear and intuitive file structure with related files grouped together.
-**modularization:** Brezk down the previous notebook code into modular compenents.
+**modularization:** Break down the previous notebook code into modular compenents.
 The goal is to improve code organization, readibility and reusability

 ### 4.Code documentation
 **comments in the code:** ensure that the main different steps in the code are commented and write small description for each function, class for easier understanding